Schwäbisch Hall - more than 80 years experience

 Bausparkasse Schwäbisch Hall - Market Leader in Germany

 Bausparkasse Schwäbisch Hall is the largest institution in Germany to offer contractual savings for housing plans and has the largest customer base.
-With more than eight million Bauspar savings contracts for more than 264 billion euros in total funding, the company has been the market leader for many years.
+With 8.6 million Bauspar savings contracts for more than 294 billion euros in total funding, the company has been the market leader for many years.

 Schwäbisch Hall sells its financial products for Bausparen (i.e. Contractual Savings for Housing), Construction financing and Additional Provision products all around the owner-occupied housing property jointly with the cooperative banks.
-With over 1,000 institutes and about 13,000 agencies they offer one of the densest banking service networks in Germany.
-About 4,000 own field agents work nationwide for Schwäbisch Hall and 3,300 staff are employed at the Schwäbisch Hall headquarters.
-With an annual amount of more than 10 billion euros in private housing credits, Schwäbisch Hall is one of the biggest construction financers in Germany.
+With almost 1,000 institutes and about 12,000 agencies they offer one of the densest banking service networks in Germany.
+Around 3,800 own field agents work nationwide for Schwäbisch Hall and 3,200 staff are employed at the Schwäbisch Hall headquarters.
+With an annual amount of around 14 billion euros in private housing credits, Schwäbisch Hall is one of the biggest construction financers in Germany.

 - Company domicile: Schwäbisch Hall, Germany

 - Number of customers: 7.4 million